KumarAbhirup/gravity_slinger/README.md

-# `📦 p5.js Multiplayer Scaffold`
+# `📦 Gravity Slinger`

-Start your day with some multiplayer gaming p5.js juice!
+Slingshot the pig to the stars!

 ## 😃 Getting Started